 The United Nations Sustainable Procurement Guide can also support the efforts of various UN organizations in responding to the call of the Secretary General on climate neutrality and overall sustainability, by indicating how UN spending power can be used to deliver these outcomes through greenhouse gas emissions reduction.

 While this guide is essentially targeted to the procurers in United Nations system organizations, it has been structured to be of relevance to policy makers and requisitioners.
 The guide is presented in three modules:

 Module 1 will be of particular interest and relevance to policy makers.
 It describes the key concepts behind sustainability and the UN Policy Framework to implement SP.
 Some concrete examples of SP practices are provided.

 In Module 2, the important steps to build a SP Action Plan are described.
 This module will be of interest to policy makers, managers/budget holders and chiefs of procurement.

-The HLCM network aims to promote the strategic importance of Procurement and Supply Chain Management in programme and service delivery in a transparent and accountable manner within the UN system.
+HLCM Procurement Network aims to promote the strategic importance of Procurement and Supply Chain Management in programme and service delivery in a transparent and accountable manner within the UN system.

-The division aims to provide expert procurement services and business advice to the UN system.
+The UN Procurement Division aims to provide expert procurement services and business advice to the UN system.